Community, Natural Resources & Economic Development (CNRED)

 Who We Are

-The Milwaukee County UW-Extension CNRED Program is led by faculty member and CNRED Educator, Dr. Angie Allen.
-Angie Allen, PhD is a native of Detroit, Michigan, and has been both a local and national community program coordinator and community educator in city and neighborhood planning, digital media arts, and education.
-Education has been central to Angie’s sustained community development, emphasizing resident engagement and capacity building, as well as community-institutional partnerships.
-The CNRED Educator role brings her 20 years of experience full circle, and provides the right environment to support transformative community change.
+The Milwaukee County UW-Extension CNRED Program is led by Assistant Professor Dr. Angie Allen.
+Angie is both a local and national community program coordinator and community educator in city and neighborhood revitalization and the digital media arts.
+Angie’s emphasizes a strengths-based approach in her programming, towards sustained community development centered on resident engagement, as well as resident and organization leader capacity building in community-institutional partnerships.

 Milwaukee County Cooperative Extension